 Advertising & Editorial Disclosure

-Filing a not-at-fault claim does not automatically increase your rate, but some insurers surcharge even not-at-fault accidents — check your policy before filing on a minor repair.
+Filing a not-at-fault claim doesn't automatically raise your rate, but some insurers surcharge not-at-fault accidents.
+Check your policy terms before filing on a minor repair.

-Hit-and-run drivers trigger your uninsured motorist (UM) coverage, not the at-fault driver's liability policy.
-Knowing this distinction determines which coverage you file under.
+A hit-and-run triggers your uninsured motorist coverage, not the at-fault driver's liability policy.
+That distinction determines your deductible exposure and which insurer you contact first.

 What Do You Do After Someone Hits Your Car?